Open Enrollment for 2021 is now live! Please click here to go to the online enrollment website.

 COVID-19 Office Updates

-Office hours will be 7a-3p M-F. We will be accepting visitors from 8am-3pm.
-We are currently accepting visitors to our office between the hours of 8:00 am and 3:00 pm.
+Office hours will be 7a-3p M-F. We are currently accepting visitors to our office between the hours of 8:00 am and 3:00 pm.
 All visitors are required to wear a mask to gain entrance into the building.
 Limited support will be available by calling 412‐922‐5330 or click here to contact us.
 Stay safe & healthy!

 Update on the Greater Pennsylvania Carpenters’ Medical Plan (07-13-2020)